+Visualising the dynamics of the solution to (\ref{eq:TheWeakProblem}) is straightforward, and if $\sigma_{M}=0$ then the SPDE becomes the deterministic heat equation with zero boundary condition.
+For non-zero $\sigma_{M}$ the solution still has this decay, but also experiences random fluctuations in location which are driven by the Brownian motion $W$ --- see Figure 1.
+If we denote the density of the solution by $V$, then we can write (\ref{eq:TheWeakProblem}) in differential form:

+and, thinking of this equation as a PDE with irregular coefficients, we see that $V$ diffuses with speed $\sigma_{M}^{2}+\sigma_{I}^{2}$ and the transport term, $\mu dt+\sigma_{M}dW_{t}$, describes the (stochastic) net movement of the density in space.
+Lemma 3.1 of \cite{KrylovHeat} shows that the density of the solution is infinitely differentiable in $\left(0,\infty\right)$, and this is due to the smoothing effect that heat flow produces.
+However, the presence of the irregular fluctuations in the density's location causes mass close to the boundary to be destroyed in an abrupt fashion, and as a result the derivatives of the density blow-up at the origin.
+The purpose of this paper is to describe this degeneracy at the absorbing boundary.

-Stochastic partial differential equation (SPDE) problems of this type with zero boundary conditions have been studied extensively \cite{Kim}, \cite{Krylov}, \cite{KryLoto}.
-The simplicity of our setting allows greater insight into the behaviour of the solution near the absorbing boundary.
-We take advantage of a straightforward smoothing technique to present a more elementary study of the problem than is currently offered in the standard literature.
-We are able to prove uniqueness of solution to (\ref{eq:TheWeakProblem}) in the broad class of finite-measure valued processes.
-When referring to ``uniqueness'' throughout this paper, we shall always mean that if $\nu^{1}$ and $\nu^{2}$ are two finite-measure valued processes solving (\ref{eq:TheWeakProblem}), then $\mathbb{E}\left[\int_{0}^{T}\left(\left\langle \phi,\nu_{t}\right\rangle -\left\langle \phi,\bar{\nu}_{t}\right\rangle \right)^{2}dt\right]=0$ for every $\phi\in C^{\textrm{test}}$.
+Dirichlet boundary problems for SPDEs of this type have been studied extensively --- for example \cite{Kim, Krylov, KryLoto}.
+As we are working in one-dimension with constant coefficients, the simplicity of our setting allows greater insight into the behaviour of the solution near the absorbing boundary.
+We take advantage of a straightforward smoothing technique to present a more elementary study of the problem than is currently offered in the standard literature, and we are able to prove uniqueness of the solution to (\ref{eq:TheWeakProblem}) in the broad class of finite-measure valued processes.
+Throughout this paper, when referring to \emph{uniqueness} we shall always mean that if $\nu^{1}$ and $\nu^{2}$ are two finite-measure valued processes solving (\ref{eq:TheWeakProblem}), then

-The results closest to those presented here are found in \cite{Krylov}.
-In this paper Krylov demonstrates the existence of a unique solution to (\ref{eq:TheWeakProblem}) in the class of twice-differentiable function-valued processes, $u=\left(u_{t}\left(x\right)\right)_{t\in\left[0,T\right]}$, which satisfy
+The results closest to those in this paper are found in \cite{Krylov}; there, Krylov demonstrates the existence of a unique solution to (\ref{eq:TheWeakProblem}) in the class of twice-differentiable function-valued processes, $U=\left(U_{t}\left(x\right)\right)_{t\in\left[0,T\right]}$, that satisfy